Industry News

 Definition of proofreading

-Proofreading consists of checking a piece of content before publication in order to correct errors.
-This stage covers spelling, grammar and syntax across different types of content such as blog posts, white papers and press releases.
+Proofreading consists of checking content before publication in order to correct errors.
+This stage covers spelling, grammar and syntax in different types of content such as blog articles, white papers or press releases.

-The definition of proofreading is based on improving writing quality.
-It makes it possible to produce reliable marketing content suited to websites, while meeting audience needs.
+The definition of proofreading is based on improving the quality of writing.
+It helps produce reliable marketing content suitable for websites, while meeting audience needs.

 Proofing refers to content validation in a collaborative setting.
-It is a key stage for approving content before it is shared on social media or published on social networks.
+It is a key stage in approving content before it is shared on social media or published on social networks.

 Validation involves several people from marketing teams.
-It makes it possible to implement a consistent content marketing strategy and to ensure that each piece of content is aligned with the objectives of the business sector.
+It helps implement a coherent content marketing strategy and ensures that each piece of content is aligned with the objectives of the business sector.

 Difference between proofing and proofreading

 The difference between proofing and proofreading lies in their role in the process.
-Proofreading is focused on correction, whereas proofing is a wider validation stage.
+Proofreading focuses on correction, whereas proofing is a stage of overall validation.

-Proofing fits into a clear workflow involving several marketing teams.
-It makes it possible to structure the validation of marketing content and avoid errors before publication.
+Proofing is part of a clear workflow involving several marketing teams.
+It helps structure the validation of marketing content and avoid errors before publication.

-In creative projects, the stages of proofreading and validation are often mixed up.
+In creative projects, the stages of proofreading and validation are often mixed together.
 This makes it difficult to understand the difference between proofing and proofreading.

 Without a clear process in place, marketing teams tend to group these stages together, which complicates project management and content quality.